athomasoriginal/com.betweentwoparens/src/pages/blog-posts/003-testing-clojurescript.md

           (System/exit 0)))))
 ```

-<aside class="blog-post__note">For those not familiar with <code class="gatsby-code-text">clojure.java.shell</code> it is going to return a map with an <code class="gatsby-code-text">:exit</code> code of <code class="gatsby-code-text">0</code> or <code class="gatsby-code-text">1</code>.
+<aside class="blog-content__note">For those not familiar with <code class="gatsby-code-text">clojure.java.shell</code> it is going to return a map with an <code class="gatsby-code-text">:exit</code> code of <code class="gatsby-code-text">0</code> or <code class="gatsby-code-text">1</code>.
 If it is <code class="gatsby-code-text">1</code> that means something has gone wrong and your process will just hang and tell you nothing about what went wrong.
 For example, pretend you skipped step 1 - 2 of this section.
 If you run the above, node will throw an error saying that you do not have jsdom installed.
 However, you will not know this because <code class="gatsby-code-text">clojure.java.shell</code> will silently eat that message and
 <a class="blog-post__link" href="https://clojureverse.org/t/why-doesnt-my-program-exit/3754/1" target="_blank" rel="noopener noreferrer">just do nothing</a>.
 So what we do is provide a little developer convenience and add a check.
 If anything goes wrong we print it and then kill the program.</aside>

 When we call `run-js-test-environment` it is ultimatley responsible for running `node test_environment.js file.js url` like we illustrated in [Step 2 Setup a JSDOM Environment](#step-2-setup-a-jsdom-environment).